2005–06 Ahvaz bombings: 27 February 2006

 Two bombs exploded in the Iranian cities of Dezful and Abadan.
 In both cities, the devices were planted in the governor's offices.
 Three injuries were reported.
 According to ABC news, the twin bombs did affect the Iranian oil refinery in Abadan.

 2 March 2006

 A bomb exploded hours after two men were hanged for a bomb blast.
 The percussion bomb shattered the windows of a building in the Kianpars area on Thursday evening, but no casualties were reported.

 Aftermath

-At least 19 Arab Iranian were executed since the 2005 Ahvaz unrest and the consequent bombings.
+At least 19 Arab Iranians were executed since the 2005 Ahvaz unrest and the consequent bombings.
 In April 2011, another wave of protests erupted across the Khuzestan province, resulting in a dozen killed and scores injured and arrested.